ghajba/wp-editor/README.md

 ## Usage
-    usage: wpedit.py [-h] [-c CONFIG] [-m MDCONF] [-l] post_file
+    wpedit.py [-h] [-c CONFIG] [-m MDCONF] [-l] [-n NUMBER] [-U] [-V] post_file

 positional arguments:
   post_file             The full path of the input file to send to WordPress.
                         If used with the '-l' option it is the full path of the folder to save the drafts from WordPress.

 optional arguments:
   -h, --help            show this help message and exit -c CONFIG, --config CONFIG
                         The full path of the configuration file storing the XML-RPC endpoint, username and password.
 Per default the application looks at your home folder and searches for wpedit.conf
   -m MDCONF, --mdconf MDCONF
                         The full path of the md-to-xml conversion-extension file
-    -l, --load            Loads all draft posts into the folder where the 'post_file' resides.
+  -l, --load            Loads all draft posts into the folder where the
+                        'post_file' resides.
 The 'post_file' will not be sent to WordPress.
+  -n NUMBER, --number NUMBER
+                        The number of draft posts to load.
+Works only in combination with the '-l' argument.
+  -U, --update          Forces update of every draft loaded, the check for
+                        local modifications is disabled.
+Works only in combination with the '-l' argument.
+  -V, --verify          Enables verification of tags.
+If the blog post
+                        contains tags which are not defined, the article will not be sent to WordPress.

 ## File structure
 The markdown file is parsed and you can place special lines at the beginning of the text.
 These special lines have to start with **[** (square bracket).
 Once the parser encounters a line which does not start with **[** the resulting text is treated as the content of the article.